osegbotonie/enterprise-m365-administration-lab/docs/12-ca-003-block-legacy-authentication.md

 ## 2. Business Objective

-The objective of this policy is to prevent authentication methods that do not support modern security controls such as Multifactor Authentication.
+The objective of this policy is to block authentication methods that do not support modern security controls such as Multifactor Authentication (MFA).

-Legacy authentication protocols can expose user accounts to increased risk because they may rely primarily on usernames and passwords.
+Legacy authentication protocols may expose user accounts to increased risk because they often rely primarily on usernames and passwords and may not support modern identity security controls.

-The organization should therefore reduce or eliminate legacy authentication where operationally possible.
+The organization should therefore reduce and, where operationally possible, eliminate legacy authentication.

 ---